Here is a video demonstration:

 You can also Copy-and-Paste values into the online form or an application:

-- In Passcard Editor click the Handle icon, it will copy field value to Clipboard.
+- In the Editor click the name of the field (in bold), it will copy field value to Clipboard.

 - In your online form or application place mouse to field to be filled and press CTRL+V or invoke Paste command using this application user interface.